Hawks Soar Over Asheville in Annual Migration

 Guided Tours & Bird Watching Groups

-There are a few opportunities for joining guided bird watching tours in the area.
+There are a few opportunities to join guided bird-watching tours in the area.
 Ventures Birding Tours offers day trips and several migration viewings in the fall.
-If you are itching to discover more about the birds that frequent this region, the Blue Ridge Audubon Society is a wealth of information.
-The local Audubon Society provides resources for bird watching and leads themed bird walks on a regular basis.
+If you want to discover more about the birds that frequent this region, the Blue Ridge Audubon Society is a wealth of information.
+The local Audubon Society provides resources for bird watching and leads themed bird walks regularly.

 Enhance Your Experience